MauroDataMapper/docs/docs/installing/docker-install.md

 ### Additional Backend Plugins

 Additional plugins can be found at the [Mauro Data Mapper Plugins](https://github.com/MauroDataMapper-Plugins) organisation page.
-A complete list with versions can also be found in the [installation documentation](https://maurodatamapper.github.io/installing/plugins/) please note that while we will do our best to keep this page up-to-date there may be circumstances where it is behind, therefore we recommend using our official GitHub Plugins organisation to find the latest releases and all available plugins.
+A complete list with versions can also be found in the [installation documentation](https://maurodatamapper.github.io/installing/plugins/).
+Please note that while we will do our best to keep this page up-to-date, there may be circumstances where it is behind.
+Therefore, we recommend using our official [GitHub Plugins organisation](https://github.com/MauroDataMapper-Plugins) to find the latest releases and all available plugins.

 Each of these can be added as `runtimeOnly` dependencies by adding them to the `ADDITIONAL_PLUGINS` build argument for the `mauro-data-mapper` service build.